 They’re short and simple and won’t take too long to do – just three reasons why we love these love-themed talons.
-Plus, they’re red.
-Red and Valentine’s Day go together like … salt and pepper, cake and custard, tuna and mayo.
+Plus, they’re red and pink.
+Red, pink and Valentine’s Day go together like … salt and pepper, cake and custard, tuna and mayo.
 (Notice how they’re all food-themed?)

-Just leave the one nail unpainted when you’re doing your red cycle, and paint it white instead.
-When it’s dried, use a black nail pen to write the word love, and a red dotting tool or nail pen to create that little red love heart.
+You could leave the one nail unpainted or paint this cute design on all of them.
+When the pink is dried, use a nail pen to create that little red love heart and some little eyes.
 We told you they were nice and simple.

-These ones have the tiniest, barely-there pastel love heart on them, and that’s why we feel they needed to be in the running of the best short Valentines Day nails.
+These ones have the tiniest, barely-there red love heart on them, and that’s why we feel they needed to be in the running of the best short Valentines Day nails.

-Leave your nails natural and nude, and using a stencil and a sponge, dab on that beautiful gradient heart.
+Leave your nails natural and nude, and using a nail pen or transfer stencil add on that beautiful heart.
 If you want to make a statement, but still keep your boss sweet, this might just be the way to do it!

 Last but certainly not least, we come to these adorable short Valentines Day nails.
-They’re pink, there are love hearts, and there’s glitter too.
+They’re pink, there are love hearts, and there’s red too.
 Really, what more could you possibly want?

-It’s the dusting of glitter that really brings this look to life, and it’s definitely something we’d advise if you want to add some sparkle to the occasion.
+Add a dusting of glitter to really bring this look to life, and it’s definitely something we’d advise if you want to add some sparkle to the occasion.
 All you need now is a beautiful sparkly rock to go on that finger to match your beautiful sparkly nails!

 So … What did you think?
 Which of these short Valentines Day nails would you rock on the big day Let us know your favourites by commenting below, or get in touch via social media.
 We’d love to get the conversation started.

 Not only that, we’d love to feature your designs!
 If you’ve created a nail masterpiece, send it in to us.
-You can DM us on Instagram, send us a message on Facebook, or Tweet us.
 Get in touch, show off your work.
 We want to show it off too!